 JIĚ bridges here to Hexagram 47 (KÙN, 'distressed').
 One ought to be committed to his wellbeing and to act accordingly.
-His earnest efforts of righteous perseverance will cause people and things to fall in line.
+His perseverance in righteousness will cause people and things to fall in line.
 More specifically, his earnestness will inspire righteous behavior in other people and will repel harmful influences.